 You must submit your application to access your student portal with your application status.
 This includes the receipt of supporting documents (i.e. transcripts, MCAT scores, etc.).
 Go to Discover Drexel Student Portal.

-Orientation and classes for the mandatory six-week summer (pre-fall) session is the first week of July.
-The fall semester usually begins around the 3rd week of August.
+Orientation and classes for the mandatory six-week summer (pre-fall) session starts during the last week of June.
+The fall semester begins in mid-August.

 Yes.
 You should also frequently check your status online at Discover Drexel Student Portal.

 No. Drexel University College of Medicine accepts applications from U.S. citizens or permanent residents only.
 Permanent residents must provide a copy of their green card with their application.
 Unfortunately, the College of Medicine does not accept DACA students into the MD program.